KALIMULLAH41/KALIMULLAH41/README.md

 Hello!
-I’m a recent Computer Science Engineering graduate from All Saints' College of Technology (ASCT), Bhopal, M.P.
+I’m a recent Computer Science Engineering graduate from Rajiv Gandhi Proudyogiki Vishwavidyalaya (RGPV), Bhopal, M.P.

 🌟 Aspiring Full Stack Developer proficient in Java and Python, with experience in Web Development and SQL.
 I’m eager to learn and tackle challenges in the tech industry.